CaptainAsbestos/class-notes/agh-module-2.md

 ## Ebrahim, 2010

 The literature describes "accountability" with varying emphasis on four core tenets: transparency, answerability, compliance, and enforcement.
 Ebrahim writes that managing competing accountability-demands is better than perfect accountability to everyone about everything all the time.
-Determining to whom an org is accountable and for what they are owed accountability is the task of the leadership.
+Determining to whom an org is accountable and for what they are owed accountability is the task of the leadership: Either their members or the constituents they serve, owing them good governance, financial trustworthiness, and successful mission outcomes.
 Disclosure, self-evaluation and -regulation are the most widely used mechanisms for ensuring accountability, but Ebrahim also adds participation and adaptive learning.

-By participation, he means
+By participation, he refers to the variable decision-making authority vested in the few versus the many.
+The power imbalance between a community and the organisation serving them in many cases can be remedied by anonymised feedback, public hearings, and participatory funding.
+By adaptive learning, Ebrahim means institutionalising opportunities for reflection and self-assessment so that accountability is part of the org's culture, rather than a reflex to avoid scandal.

+A carrot-and-stick approach might create the unintended consequence of punishing honest reflection while rewarding exaggerated successes.
+Traditional approaches excel at "upward accountability" but are not as useful for "downward" accountability.
+Fortunately, grantee-perception surveys and community input are low-risk ways to develop downward accountability.

 ## WOSU 2011